-The truth is that taking care of twins by yourself is completely exhausting mentally and physically, and oftentimes you’re neglecting your own personal needs and you struggle to find a pattern or something that’s going to work consistently with your twins.
+The truth is that taking care of twins by yourself is completely exhausting mentally and physically, and often you’re neglecting your own personal needs and struggle to find something that’s going to work consistently with your twins.

 What Can Dads Do?

 After reading this article I realized that there are things we can do as dads to help Mom when we head back to work.
 Things that we can do to help prepare Mom and prepare the house and the babies so that the transition is a little bit more smooth than it could be otherwise.

 I have six tips for you on things that you can do to help prepare for leaving Mom at home alone with the twins.